Kuuuube/minimal-pairs/README.md

 - `Muffle audio`: Muffles the audio, making it tougher to hear.

-    Note: The noise and muffle options are designed to mimic the original kotu site.
-In theory they are meant to more closely mimic trickier real-world listening situations, but I'm not sure if they're actually that effective for a learning tool.

 ## Shortcuts

 - `Answer buttons`: The keybind to use to click each answer button.